 - Farming FAQ of Non-reporting General Permit 3-9026 - The Department of Environmental Conservation (DEC) wants to make it as easy as possible for farmers to continue to complete important water quality practices.
 Here are a few answers to some questions about the new non-reporting general permit which was issued November 19, 2018.

-- Vermont Individual Permit Application (Revised March 2017)
+Vermont Individual Permit For Single Wetland Application (Revised August 2019)

 - Determination and Class I Rulemaking Petition Form (Revised March 2018)